-The Master of Arts in Teaching from the Kalmanovitz School of Education is an individualized, project-based graduate program for teachers who want to deepen their knowledge of how to teach their subject, as well as enhance their understanding of contemporary educational issues.
+The Master of Arts in Teaching (MAIT) from the Kalmanovitz School of Education is an individualized, project-based graduate program for teachers who want to deepen their knowledge of how to teach their subject, as well as enhance their pedagogical content knowledge.

-As a credentialed teacher, you understand the challenges and rewards of the classroom.
-The MA in Teaching degree offers you the opportunity to enhance your knowledge of student learning, as well as to deepen your understanding of contemporary issues in education.
+As an educator, you understand the challenges and rewards of the classroom.
+The Master of Arts in Teaching offers you the opportunity to enhance your knowledge of student learning, as well as to deepen your understanding of contemporary issues in education.

-Our inquiry-based program is open to elementary, secondary, and special education teachers who have earned a California teaching credential or are qualified to teach in California.
+Our inquiry-based program is open to elementary, secondary, and special education teachers who have earned a California preliminary teaching credential.
+We also encourage in-service teachers currently working in accredited private/independent schools who are qualified to teach in California to apply.

 This sequence of 5-6 courses can be completed in as few as seven months but the program typically takes eleven months (June to the following May).

-This program meets in a face to face setting with additional learning support occurring online.
+This program meets in-person, with additional learning support occurring online.

 Average Class Size

 15-18 learners per cohort.
 Cohort members in the program form a learning community.
 Your success starts with connections.